rob-coaching/js-dates-fullstack-guide/README.md

 That is important to keep in mind!

+Beware of the
+`<input type="datetime" />`

+Type "datetime" is deprecated and is already not working anymore in several browsers like Chrome.

 Other input types:
 ```
 <input type="month" /> // gives you the year + month in e.target.value